Bin-raushan/QuickResumeBuilder/README.md

 Made A Resume Maker Application, where you can generate your resume instantly by filling your details.

-Used Technology:HTML< CSS, JAVASCRIPT, BOOTSTRAP
+Used Technology:HTML, CSS, JAVASCRIPT, BOOTSTRAP